TA Professional Development Program

 About the Program

-Started in 1989, TAPDP was one of the first discipline-specific, active-learning based programs in the UC System.
-The goals of the Program are:
+Started in 1989, TAPDP was one of the first discipline-specific, active learning-based programs in the UC system.

-- …built a community of support among themselves, with the PF, and the Center for Engaged Instruction.
+- …built a community of support among themselves, with the PF, and the Division of Teaching Excellence and Innovation.

 - …practiced carrying out some of their roles and responsibilities as TAs, including the responsibility they have for quality undergraduate education.